Cosmetic products in a facility undergoing the required FDA registration.

 Having this information organized and ready will prevent you from having to stop and start the application, reducing the chance of errors.

-Common Mistakes to Avoid
+Common Mistakes to Avoid During Registration

 One of the biggest hurdles businesses face is a simple one: processing delays caused by incomplete or inaccurate applications.
 To avoid this, meticulously review every piece of information before you hit “submit.”
 Ensure the address matches your DUNS record exactly and that all required fields are filled.
 Another common issue is what some call a “facility registration bottleneck,” where brands wait on their contract manufacturers to register, causing delays across the board.
 If you use a third-party manufacturer, communicate with them early to confirm they are on track with their own registration.
 Proactive communication and careful data entry are your best defenses against these preventable setbacks.

-Key Deadlines and Renewal Rules
+Important Deadlines for Registration and Renewal

 Meeting deadlines is a non-negotiable part of FDA compliance, and with MoCRA, the cosmetic industry has a new set of dates to circle on the calendar.
 These timelines for facility registration and product listing are mandatory.
 Missing them isn’t just a minor slip-up; it can lead to serious compliance issues that could disrupt your ability to sell your products.
 Think of these deadlines as your roadmap to staying in good standing with the FDA and keeping your business running smoothly.
 It’s crucial to understand that these are not suggestions but firm requirements under the new law.